 These conditions fostered a populace united by language, political system, and values.
 That allowed a diverse population to become a competitive advantage.
 U.S. companies use it to become more innovative.
 They have a large, easily accessible test market for new products.
-At the same time, the diverse demographics allows them to test niche products.
+At the same time, the nation's diverse demographics allows them to test niche products.
 This American “melting pot” generates more innovative ideas than a small, homogenous population would.
 America’s success may also be attributed in part to having the benefits of cultural diversity.

 The History of the American Dream

-At first, the Declaration only extended the Dream to white property-owners.
+At first, the Declaration only extended the Dream to white property owners.
 However, the idea of inalienable rights was so powerful that laws were added to extend these rights to slaves, women, and non-property owners.
 In this way, the American Dream changed the course of America itself.